sanjeevkomma/DevOps/Kubernetes.md

 * Loadbalancer itself is a service provided by Cloud Provider
 * ClusterIP service is the service which can be accessed inside the Cluster
 * "Workloads" is specific to Service in GCP
+* etcd is a strongly consistent, distributed key-value store that provides a reliable way to store data that needs to be accessed by a distributed system or cluster of machines

 # Features
 * Auto scaling --- can scale up / down the containers